 In Vitro Fertilization (IVF)

 During In Vitro Fertilization (IVF), medications are often used to help stimulate the development and release of a woman’s eggs.
-The eggs and sperm are then collected and placed together in a laboratory dish to fertilize.
+The eggs and sperm are then collected and placed in a laboratory dish to fertilize.

 NCCRM